 6. Pillow Cases

 Similarly to your towels, residual makeup, bacteria, dirt, and oil can build up on your pillowcase.
 Thus interfering with your freshly washed face when you hit the sheets.
-Wash your pillow cases at least once a week to help reduce this build up.
+Wash your pillowcases at least once a week to help reduce this build up.
 Additionally, you should be conscious of the type of detergent you are using.
-It’s better to use fragrance-free products for people with sensitive or acne prone skin.
-Dryer sheet have also been known to cause breakouts, so possibly take those out of the equation.
+It’s better to use fragrance-free products for people with sensitive or acne-prone skin.
+Dryer sheet has also been known to cause breakouts, so possibly take those out of the equation.

 Your phone screen collects bacteria from pretty much everything you touch each day.
 That can get real nasty, real fast.
 Just think about all the surfaces our phone touches every day, now think about how we press it against our face when we talk on the phone.
 The solution?
 Wipe down the front and back of your phone with a disinfectant at least a couple times a week.

 As with everything, the reasons we breakout varies from person to person.
 So, don’t be upset if following some of these tips isn’t the magical cure-all for your skin.
 It is, however, great to be aware of these unexpected possible causes, and still keeping up with them as much as you can!